neopragma/sociabletests/i2-java-walkthrough.md

 I chose to use IntelliJ IDEA for this exploration because it's the most widely-used IDE for Java development.
 I expected difficulties working with IntelliJ IDEA and Mockito, as I have never seen this combination of tools work easily together.
 In this case, IntelliJ could not recognize the dependency ```org.mockito.junit.jupiter.MockitoExtension```.
 After an hour of fiddling with it, I deleted the line ```@ExtendWith(MockitoExtension.class)``` and started to type it slowly, allowing the IDE to catch up with my fingers.
 The IDE presented a list of possible completions and I selected the one I needed.
 That way, the IDE was able to recognize the dependency; but when I typed in the source line myself, the IDE was unable to make any connections between the code and the context of the project.
 Rather than a convenience, autocompletion was a requirement.

-This is something I dislike about this tool stack, but it isn't a problem with using a mock library _per se_, it's an idiosyncrasy of the IDE.
+This is something I dislike about this tool stack, but it isn't a problem with using a mock library _per se_ it's an idiosyncrasy of the IDE.
 There's no reason we couldn't use, say, Eclipse or NetBeans or VSCode or Vim or Emacs or any of dozens of other tools.
 I used IntelliJ because it's the market leader, and therefore the developer experience might be broadly representative.

 Here's what I ended up with: